ue4plugins/VlcMedia/README.md

 ### Mac, Windows

-The libvlc libraries and plug-ins are already included in the plug-ins *ThirdParty* directory and will work out of the box.
+All required libraries and plug-ins are already included in the *ThirdParty* directory, and will work out of the box.

 ## Dependencies